Jean-Pierre Houdin

 Jean-Pierre Houdin ([udɛ̃]; born 1951) is a French architect.
-He developed a controversial theory detailing how the Great Pyramid of Giza was built.
+He developed a theory detailing how the Great Pyramid of Giza was built.

 Pyramid construction theory

 In 1999, Houdin's father, a retired civil engineer, started to develop the idea that the pyramids had been built from the inside.
 Jean-Pierre Houdin, using advanced 3D modelling technology, helped him identify a construction anomaly which they named "the spiral structure".
 It looked exactly like a ramp built inside the pyramid which they thought could have played a part in its construction.
 In 2003, his father created the Association of the Construction of the Great Pyramid (ACGP) in order to promote the project.
 This association enabled him to meet a number of experts.

 In 2005, Mehdi Tayoubi and Richard Breitner from Dassault Systèmes invited him to join a new sponsorship programme “Passion For Innovation”.
 Together, they decided to examine the theory in the light of Dassault Systèmes's industrial and scientific 3D solutions.
 Using software applications such as CATIA to reconstitute the site of this gigantic construction in three dimensions allowed them to test in real-time whether such an approach was plausible.
 In order to explain and communicate it, Tayoubi and his team used 3D technology as a teaching medium and proposed an interactive voyage through time in three dimensions.
 This was presented both on the giant screen of La Géode (a famous hemispheric theater in Paris), and on the Internet.

 Also in 2005, a project was initiated to analyse the cracks in the King's Chamber of the pyramid.
 The group consisted of Houdin, the egyptologist Bob Brier, Tayoubi, Breitner, and a team of engineers from Dassault Systèmes.
 Their choice of software tools such as SIMULIA, are normally used by industrial corporations to simulate the behaviour of their products in operation, and to detect any structural weaknesses in order to solve problems as early as the products' design phase.

 Their scheme involves the use of a regular external ramp to build the first 30% of the pyramid, with an internal ramp taking stones up beyond that height.
 The stones of the external ramp are re-cycled into the upper stories, thus explaining the otherwise puzzling lack of evidence for ramps.